featurepeek/marketing-website/content/blog/how-to-import-mailchimp-campaigns-as-a-gatsby-source/index.md

 ## Create the CampaignPost template component

 This component will be what renders when someone loads an individual campaign post page.
-You might recognize the format of this component if you followed any of the Gatsby blog starters – it's very [similar to the blog-post.js template component](https://github.com/DSchau/gatsby-blog-starter-kit/blob/master/src/templates/blog-post.js).
+You might recognize the format of this component if you followed any of the Gatsby blog starters – it's very [similar to the BlogPost template component](https://github.com/DSchau/gatsby-blog-starter-kit/blob/master/src/templates/blog-post.js).

+We'll be checking that `status === 'sent'` and `post.send_time !== 'Invalid date'` in order to prevent accidentally publishing draft campaigns that haven't been sent out yet.

 ```jsx
 // src/templates/CampaignPost.js